Ken Matey—Our Honorary W. S. I.

 Ken was born into a family that shaped his heart—we all were, believe it or not—toward the type and character of pastor he would become.
 Those early influences helped prepare him for the hermeneutic approach and preterist message he now teaches.

 Ken has expressed that he once imagined teaching as a professor.
-His overall experiences place him in the world of teaching he now inhabits—as a professor for the Lord.
+His overall experiences have placed him, as it's turned out, in the world of teaching he now inhabits—as a professor for the Lord.

 How the Poolside W.S.I.
 Helps Us Understand Ken’s Role